mzywj2/Project-1---Group-4-Genome-Assembly/README.md

 ![NanoPlot KDE plot Example Image](https://github.com/mzywj2/Project-1---Group-4-Genome-Assembly/blob/main/newplot.png)

-The example plot above shows a KDE plot (Kernel Density Estimation) for Nanopore long read data.
+The example plot above shows a KDE plot (Kernel Density Estimation) for Nanopore long read data, comparing read length with average read density.

 In addition to various plots, NanoPlot also creates a NanoPlot report which can be viewed by creating a web browser: